MartinYeung5/20240623_aptos_ZKC/README.md

 3. function optimization - check contract list.
 When user signed the contract, the checkbox will be disable on the contract list.

 20240723
-1. add new function optimization - check contract validity
+1. add new function - check contract validity

 ## Screen Cap
 * main page